 - 1/2 cup maple syrup or brown sugar

-In a pan over medium heat, toast your coriander, black peppercorns, yellow mustard seeds for a few minutes until they become fragrant.
-Add in your water, whiskey, garlic cloves, thyme, salt, sugar and dijon mustard.
-Bring to a boil and stir making sure the salt and sugar is dissolved.
+- In a pan over medium heat, toast your coriander, black peppercorns, and yellow mustard seeds for a few minutes until they become fragrant.
+Add in your water, whiskey, garlic cloves, thyme, salt, sugar, and Dijon mustard.
+Bring to a boil and stir making sure the salt and sugar are dissolved.
 Remove from heat and add the ice to chill down the brine.

-Preheat oven to 400 degrees.
-Remove pork from brine and dry off with paper towels, bring to room temperature.
-Brush 1/4 cup of dijon mustard on top and sides of pork loin.
-Place in oven for 25mins.
+- Preheat oven to 400 degrees.
+Remove pork from the brine and dry off with paper towels, bring to room temperature.
+Brush 1/4 cup of Dijon mustard on top and sides of pork loin.
+Place in oven for 25 mins.
 Lower temperature to 350 degrees and cook for 25 mins.
 Baste pork with glaze every 5-6 minutes.
-Pork internal temperature should be 135 degrees.
+The pork’s internal temperature should be 135 degrees.
 Remove from oven and let rest for 5-10 minutes.
 Slice and serve with glaze.
 Enjoy!